|Quick Facts: Operations Research Analysts|

 How to Become an Operations Research Analyst

+Although the typical educational requirement for entry-level positions is a bachelor’s degree, some employers may prefer to hire applicants with a master’s degree.
 Analysts typically have a degree in business, operations research, management science, analytics, mathematics, engineering, computer science, or another technical or quantitative field.

 Overall employment of operations research analysts is projected to grow $pc.toString().replaceAll("^\-","") percent from 2020 to 2030, $gra.